wackywendell/parm/README.md

-The purpose of this library is to provide methods to produce *any* MD simulation, with any type of integrator, any type of particles, and any type of interaction in 2D or 3D.
+The purpose of this library is to provide methods to produce *any* MD simulation, with any type of integrator, any type of particles, and any type of force in 2D or 3D.

 It is currently single-core only, and provides objects for many different integrators, and many different forces, which can be composed